x3rAx/userscripts/README.md

 window is closed*".
 Then press the "*Confirm installation*" button and leave the window open.

+Make sure you are on `localhost`, not `127.0.0.1`.
+Violentmonkey will poll for script changes only when on `localhost`.

 As soon as you make changes to a script using your local editor, the script will be refreshed in Violentmnokey.